 Optimized to make physical access control more powerful, iClass 13.56 MHz read/write contactless smart card technology provides versatile interoperability and supports multiple applications such as biometric authentication, cashless vending and PC log-on security.

 High Definition Printing™ (HDP)

-The high-definition printing process prints full-colour images onto clear HDP transfer film.
+The high-definition printing process prints full-color images onto clear HDP transfer film.
 The HDP film is then fused to the card through heat and pressure via a heated roller.
-This revolutionary technology enhances card durability and consistently produces the best card colour available—even on tough-to-print matte-finished cards, proximity cards and smart cards.
+This revolutionary technology enhances card durability and consistently produces the best card color available—even on tough-to-print matte-finished cards, proximity cards and smart cards.

 Card printer/encoders are among the fastest desktop card printer/encoders in the industry.
 High-speed printing allows for more efficient card production—saving time, money and resources.

 A unique photographic printing that provides a three-dimensional effect on a flat surface.
 Holograms cannot be easily copied and are used for security and aesthetic purposes on cards.